Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion: Perturbative expansion

 \\ In zeroth order there is only one ribbon that $\hat{T}_q$ can cut in half, but the operator itself can act either on the outer strand with index $j$ or the inner with $k$.
-This results in two graphs: two ribbons whose ends are 2-valent vertices and which both have a strand with fixed index $q$ and a strand with a summation index (either $j$ or $k$).
+This results in two graphs: two ribbons whose ends are one-valent vertices and which both have a strand with fixed index $q$ and a strand with a free index (either $j$ or $k$).
 We can rename the index $k\to j$ and thus the same graph is produced twice.
-This gives a new interpretation of the factor of the reciprocal of $|\text{Aut}|$.
-It is necessary to prevent an overcounting of equivalent graphs.
+This gives a new interpretation of the factor of the reciprocal of $|\text{Aut}(\Gamma_0)|$.
+It is necessary to prevent an overcounting of equivalent ribbon graphs that are obtained by applying the BCO.

-Determining $|\text{Aut}|$ is not always an easy task, so it is often helpful to consider the graphs that are produced by applying $\hat{T}$ to the weight $\varpi(\Gamma_0)$.
-The smallest integer coefficient of the resulting sum of weights is in most cases a lower bound for $|\text{Aut}|$.

 The second order in $\lambda$ is analogous to the zeroth and first.
-Its pictures are part of appendix \ref{ch:appendixPictures}, where we also apply $\hat{T}_r$ to the graphs of $\Omega^{(0)}_q$ to obtain the graphs of $\Omega^{(0)}_{q,r}$.
+Its illustrations are part of appendix \ref{ch:appendixPictures}, where we also apply $\hat{T}_r$ to the graphs of $\Omega^{(0)}_q$, thus obtaining the weights of $\Omega^{(0)}_{q,r}$.

+Instead of translating a ribbon graph into a weight and acting with the BCO as a partial derivative, one can also define a BCO which acts on an encoding of a ribbon graph.
+With this alternative no information about the underlying ribbon graphs is lost.

+To define such an operator we need to keep track of the half edges on which it can act.
+This additional information is contained in a set $\beta$ of sets, so a ribbon graph with boundaries is encoded as a triple $(\alpha,\sigma,\beta)$.
+As an example we again consider the vacuum ribbon graph at first order in the picture above.
+It can be encoded as a pair $(\alpha,\sigma)$ with $\sigma=(1,2,3,4)$ and $\alpha=(1,2)(3,4)$.
+It has three faces $\varphi=(1,3)(2)(4)$, or three loops $l=3$, and thus its weight has three free indices (compare with the second term in \eqref{eq:free_energy}).
+The BCO can act on half edges/strands that correspond to a free index, so initially $\beta=\{\{1,3\},\{2\}\{4\}\}$.
+By applying it to a half edge once we get two additional one-valent vertices, $(5)$ and $(6)$, an extra edge and the free index associated with the half edge is fixed, thus the set in $\beta$, that contains said half edge, is removed.
+We obtain four triples

+by separately acting on the half edges numbered $1,2,3$ and $4$.
+The first and third (second and fourth) encoding describe the same unlabeled ribbon graph.
+Again, we can remove these duplicates by only keeping a single encoding for each orbit under the action of $G$, as discussed in section \ref{ch:Encoding}, leaving us with encodings for the two distinct graphs depicted in the example above.
+The first/third (second/fourth) encoding corresponds to the second (first) term of the sum of weights in the picture above.

+Some remarks about the underlying algorithm are necessary.
+It appends a new pair of half edges as a cycle $(4v+n-1,4v+n)$ to $\alpha$ ($(5,6)$ in our example) and then switches the labels $4v+n-1 \leftrightarrow i$, where $i$ is the label of the half edge on which the BCO acts.
+So by convention the half edge labelled $4v+n-1$ always corresponds to a fixed index.
+Conversely, one might assume that the half edge $4v+n$ always corresponds to a free index and thus always needs to be added to the corresponding set in $\beta$ (as is the case for our example), but this is generally not true and needs to be checked in each case individually.